ShareShare

 In some contexts, organizational change refers to a corporate project in which procedures and technologies are used to control multiple efforts toward a business model.

-1. Define a plan with a clear work process that includes information about how things will be better after implementation.
+1. Have a clear plan: define a plan with a clear work process that includes information about how things will be better after implementation.

-2. Avoid formal speeches and talk openly about the company’s vision and ensure that change initiatives involve all levels of the organization.
+2. Communicate transparently: avoid formal speeches and talk openly about the company’s vision and ensure that change initiatives involve all levels of the organization.

-3. Empower people to support and advocate for complex change through leading tasks, connecting teams, organizing and disseminating news.
+3. Empower people: empower people to support and advocate for complex change through leading tasks, connecting teams, organizing and disseminating news.

-4. Training and brainstorming help employees navigate cycles of change by sharing their knowledge with others individually.
+4. Invest in training and idea sharing: training and brainstorming help employees navigate cycles of change by sharing their knowledge with others individually.

-5. Leaders must take responsibility for their teams, communicating the company’s expectations, providing feedback, and helping all stakeholders.
+5. Take responsibility as a leader: Leaders must take responsibility for their teams, communicating the company’s expectations, providing feedback, and helping all stakeholders.

 Because it is too varied and applicable to different people, sectors or companies, organizational change is difficult to categorize.